 First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 27 129 10 0) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$15,645 \$13,883 \$5,581 p) Number of students in line a who were awarded an institutional non- need-based athletic scholarship or grant 14 76 1 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$7,302 \$9,120 \$12,000
+Fresh.)
+Less Than Full-time Undergrad Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 27 141 4 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 20,723 \$ 19,317 \$ 11,286 Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 20 87 0 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$ 8,785 \$ 11,401 \$ O

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

 Include:

-- 2017 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+- 2021 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

-Exclude:

-- students who transferred in.

-- money borrowed at other institutions.

-- parent loans
+Exclude

-- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree.

-H4.
-Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+- Students who transferred in. - · Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2021 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2020 and June 30, 2021.
 Exclude students who transferred into your institution.
-134

 H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.

-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better . information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

+- The numbers, percentages, and averages for each row should be based only on the loan source specified - for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-107 80% \$30,744 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+101 71.00% \$29,088 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-106 79% \$27,809 c) Institutional loan programs.
-0 0% \$0 d) State loan programs.
-0 0% \$0 e) Private student loans made by a bank or lender.
-14 10% \$24,419
+101 71.00% \$21,879 С Institutional loan programs.
+0 0.00% \$0 D State loan programs.
+0 0.00% \$0 E Private student loans made by a bank or lender.
+17 12.00% \$42,829

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+· Report numbers and dollar amounts for the same academic year checked in item H1

-H6.
-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:
+H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens: